 Sonora Resort Review

-Note: The opening date for the Sonora resort has been delayed until June 1, 2020, due to concerns over COVID-19.
+Note: The opening date for the Sonora resort has been pushed back until May 1, 2021, due to concerns over COVID-19.

 Who said resorts have to be in bustling tourist attraction locations?
 Sonora Resort, located in British Columbia, Canada, offers a remote, wilderness-centered getaway.
 The experience begins with just getting to the resort: You have to take a seaplane, helicopter, water taxi or charter a plane.
 Once you arrive, you’ll enjoy unspoiled wilderness and water views from the generously sized suites.
 Resort amenities include stocked fly-fishing ponds, tennis courts, and saunas.
 All-inclusive packages include food and drink at Sonora’s Tyee dining room.